digikar99/polymorphic-functions/README.md

 Provides {macro, structures and hash-table}-based wrappers around normal functions to allow for dispatching on types instead of classes.
 See [examples](#examples).

+>This library is still experimental.
+The interface itself hasn't changed much since the start.
+>
+>I might rename the library later. `overloaded-functions` is one possible name.
+Please suggest a better name!
+It is recommended that users either `:use` it, or alias it with package-local-nicknames to avoid renaming troubles later.

 ## Why?

 - ANSI standard provided generic functions work do not work on parametric types `(array double-float)`.